cadouthat/webgl-chess/README.md

 # WebGL Chess
 Thanks for visiting!
 I created this project to get familiar with WebGL.
-If you'd like to play, the game is hosted here: (link coming soon)
+[Click here to play](http://steelcastle.biz/webgl-chess/)

 ---